dhis2-metadata/NUT-AGG-Nutrition/docs/nutrition_aggregate_design.md

 | NUT_FAC_COMM_015 | NUT - ANC  breastfeeding counselling community and facility (%), last 6 months                      | chart    |
 | NUT_FAC_COMM_016 | NUT - ANC maternal nutrition counselling in facility and community, last quarter                    | chart    |

-## 9.Special Considerations: Nutrition and Community
+## Special Considerations: Nutrition and Community

 The need to align the efforts to enhance community programmes and their data is one of the paramount priorities for the effective analysis of community needs and activities.
 While the Community dataset of the NUT package supports the collection of nutrition-related data at community level, the DHIS2 **Community Health Information Systems (CHIS)** { #chis-system-design } metadata package is also designed to facilitate the capture and analysis of a core set of indicators for community-based health services.
 The CHIS metadata package developed in collaboration with UNICEF accompanies the  WHO Analysis and Use of Community Data: Guidance for community health service monitoring.